• About me

 Tip:

 • There is a 2 km loop to walk right off the parking lot.
-It’s a fairly flat walk with hard packed soil.
-It would be great for strollers or for those who aren’t great hikers.
+It’s a relatively flat walk with hard-packed soil.
+It would be great for strollers or those who aren’t great hikers.

 Mosaiculture in Jacques Cartier Park Gatineau